The sound of mortars

 From here our journey takes us north to Menongue and then Kuito – towns whose names reverberate with the after-tremors of bloody battles.
 The road is good and we speed across a landscape where long after South Africa’s withdrawal in 1989, desperate armies propped up by Cold War rivals fought a war that raged, subsided and then flared again in paroxysms of violence across the length and breadth of this vast country.

 The fight for independence transmuted into a civil war with the communist-aligned MPLA set against pro-Western UNITA and FNLA4 forces.
-South Africa, fearing the fall of another neighbouring state to communism, sent a covert and ruthlessly aggressive task force backed by FNLA troops across the border in October 1975 to prop up UNITA.
+South Africa, fearing the fall of another neighbouring state to communism, sent a covert task force backed by FNLA troops across the border in October 1975 to prop up UNITA.
 Fidel Castro sent Cuban troops to meet them.
 The South Africans skirmished across more than a thousand kilometres5 of southern Angolan bush, coming within a hair’s breadth of taking Luanda before retreating amid growing international condemnation and determined Cuban resistance.

 The Polish journalist Ryszard Kapuściński described the Angolan war as 'sloppy, dogged and cruel' and on this journey through the south where some of the heaviest fighting took place, the debris thrown up by the conflict is everywhere apparent.
 On the dirt road outside Kuito an empty AK47 magazine, its bullets discharged, lies in the rusting hulk of a Soviet tank.
 Sunlight slants through the roof where the turret has been blown off.